 - Taste: dark molasses, sweet gingerbread, caramel candy, slightly herbal, almost like a burnt coffee note

-- Finish: fades to black licorice, dark & sweet
+- Finish: fades to black licorice, dark and sweet

 - Comments: much deeper flavor than most rums, distinctive, strong burnt sugar accents, like drinking a molasses cookie